lazizrakhmat/laziz-rakhmat/README.md

 Hey, I'm Laziz 👋

-I'm a Data Scientist and AI Developer and very passionate about Computer Vision
+I'm a Data Scientist Developer and very passionate about Computer Vision

-- 🎓 Education: I am studying Bachelor of Computer Engineering at Auezov University in Shymkent.
+- 🎓 Education: I am studying Bachelor of Logistics at Auezov University in Shymkent.

 - 😅 Fun fact: I like to travel around the world.
 I visited 5 countries and 6 cities.